aptech/docs/docs/CR-varCovMvarCovX.rst

     // Create the population variance-covariance matrix from data matrix 'x' var_x = varCovX(x);

-After the code above, var_x will be equal to:
+After the code above, *var_x* will be equal to:

 ::

        1.0941806   0.0040829  -0.0024871
        0.0040829   1.0606611   0.0493555
       -0.0024871   0.0493555   0.8729622

 where the diagonal elements in the matrix represent the population variance of the each column, while the off-diagonal elements represent the population covariance between the data columns.

-The population variance can also be calculated using the moment matrix, x’x and the GAUSS function varCovM.
-A constant term must be included in the data matrix x when computing the moment equation.
-Consider the following data matrix x1, consisting of the original data matrix x and a column of ones:
+The population variance can also be calculated using the moment matrix, :math:`x'x` and the GAUSS function :func:`varCovM`.
+A constant term must be included in the data matrix *x* when computing the moment equation.
+Consider the following data matrix *x1*, consisting of the original data matrix *x* and a column of ones:

 ::